etvan13/Deep_Terminal/README.md

 This program is meant to be built upon by any who want.
 The idea is simply that you go to the 'baseTerminal_class.py' to get an idea of how to build a command for the terminal.
 It is suggested you try and come up with some cool commands that funciton with the coordinate system, but it's not required.

+* To run:
+    1. Install the dependencies from 'requirements.txt': 'pip install -r requirements.txt'
+    2. Go into the TerminalCode directory: 'cd TerminalCode'
+    3. run 'main.py' using a python script: 'python3 main.py' or 'python main.py'
+        * Note: This runs the main terminal.
+If you want to test your code with the base terminal skip step 2

 * To get started:
     1. Go to the baseTermianl_class.py file and get an idea of the functionality (guidance will be available on the file)
     2. To get a better reference of the complexity of the actual terminal, checkout the actual 'Deep_Terminal.py' file within the TerminalCode directory.